jimlunsford/microblog-stream/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =

-This release prepares Microblog Stream for the WordPress.org theme directory.
-It adds a proper comments template, accessibility improvements, and stronger translation support.
-Recommended for all users.
+This release adds official theme tags and a languages directory so the theme is ready for the WordPress.org theme directory.
+There are no breaking changes.

 == Resources ==